webpack-contrib/postcss-loader/README.md

 We recommend do not specify `from`, `to` and `map` options, because this can lead to wrong path in source maps.
 If you need source maps please use the [`sourcemap`](#sourcemap) option.

+For large projects, to optimize performance of the loader, it is better to provide `postcssOptions` in loader config and specify `config: false`.
+This approach removes the need to lookup and load external config files multiple times during compilation.

 #### `object`

 Setup `plugins`: